Supergirl (comic book): Volume 3 (1994)

-Volume 4 (1996-2003)
+Volume 4 (1996–2003)

 The fourth series featured a third Supergirl.
 This character was a fusion of the Matrix Supergirl and Linda Danvers (a Post-Crisis version of Linda Lee Danvers, Kara Zor-El's Pre-Crisis secret identity).
 The series ran for 80 issues, ending with the main character journeying to an alternate universe following the re-emergence of the original version of Kara Zor-El.

-Volume 5 (2005-2011)
+Volume 5 (2005–2011)

 In 2004, DC Comics introduced an updated version of Kara Zor-El in the pages of Superman/Batman.
 The following year, she began appearing in her own ongoing series, with Superman/Batman #19 being republished as issue #0 of Supergirl.
 Sterling Gates took over the title in late 2008 with issue #34.
-Amy Reeder Hadley was announced as the new cover artist for the series in May 2010.
+Amy Reeder Hadley was attached as the new cover artist for the series in May 2010.

-Supergirl: Cosmic Adventures in the Eighth Grade (2008-2009)
+Supergirl: Cosmic Adventures in the Eighth Grade (2008–2009)

 It is a 6-part mini-series featuring the Linda Lee version of Supergirl, written by Landry Walker.